mikedelgaudio/tipsy/README.md

 - `npm run husky:prepare`
 - `npm run dev`

-## Contributions

-All contributions must utilize and abide by the husky pre-commit hooks.

 ## Roadmap

 The roadmap provides a high level storyboard of future for the Tipsy project.